 Ultimately, I owe nearly thirty years of Mets related torture to my mother, who is the reason I became a fan.
 I was too young to remember the 86 run, but hope to see one I'll be able to recall much sooner than later.
 I enjoy writing about the team and welcome your feedback on my posts.
 Oh..and I am not with 28!

-Robert has been a die-hard Mets fan since the days of Piazza and Alfonzo.
-The future is looking very bright in Flushing, and I want to be there every step of the way with all of you fellow Mets fans!
-Follow me on twitter: @rob_piersall
+Rob has been a die-hard Mets fan since the days of Piazza and Alfonzo.
+The future is looking very bright in Flushing, and I want to be there every step of the way with all my fellow Mets fans!
+Give me a follow on twitter: @rob_piersall

-I'm a lifelong Mets fan since 1981, now married with kids and still knows that there is no such thing as a bad day at the ballpark with your child.
-Growing up, I wanted to be either the Second Baseman for the Mets - or their statistician.
-Follow me at @BigMetsFan1. email me at firstname.lastname@example.org
+Roger is a lifelong Mets fan since 1981, now married with kids and still knows that there is no such thing as a bad day at the ballpark with your child.
+Growing up, he wanted to be either the Second Baseman for the Mets - or their statistician.
+Follow him at @BigMetsFan1. email me at email@example.com

 Graduate of Villanova University and passionate sports fan.
 Whether its baseball or curling, you can find me in front of the TV.
 I love the Mets and my favorite player of all-time is Mike Piazza.
 If you want someone to just chat about sports, I'm your guy!

 I am currently in my third semester of college in New York City.
 You can find me at www.facebook.com/SatishRam or @SilverHeatMMO.
 Feel free to message me - I love talking about the Mets or baseball overall with anybody.